-Trackball mice may feel awkward to use, and there are very few options that are as well designed as vertical and traditional mice.
+Trackball mice may feel awkward to use, and there are very few options that are as well-designed as vertical and traditional mice.
 Trackball comfort may be very volatile, as usability is determined by multiple factors, including hand size, trackball type, ball size, overall size, angle of the wrist, and ergonomics.
 Finding a trackball that fits your needs may be more complex and time-consuming, especially if you find a Logitech M570 uncomfortable.

-Thumb balls tend to feel better in hand but may lead to thumb fatigue, strain, and even injuries like De Quervains, which attacks the overused tendons in your thumb and wrist.
-While neither Ergonomic Vertical Mouse nor trackball are a bad alternative, they may not be the right fit for you.
+Thumb balls tend to feel better in the hand but may lead to thumb fatigue, strain, and even injuries like De Quervains, which attacks the overused tendons in your thumb and wrist.
+While neither Ergonomic Vertical Mouse nor trackball are a terrible alternative, they may not be the right fit for you.
 What’s important when looking for new alternatives is to try and give yourself some time to adjust.

 Which Mouse Should You Try?

 So, should you try an ergonomic vertical mouse or a trackball?

 Ergonomic Vertical Mouse is for

 If your concern is with forearm and wrist ergonomics, as well as RSI like Carpal Tunnel and De Quervain’s Tenosynovitis, you should go for an Ergonomic Vertical Mouse.
 Vertical mice are not for people concerned about desk space or having a productivity-driven mouse.
 Arguably, the single best Ergonomic Vertical Mouse is the Logitech MX Ergo, a premium mouse at a premium price.

 If you’re a lefty, your options are unfortunately limited.